tc39/proposal-ses/README.md

 We want the standard SES mechanism to be sufficiently lightweight that it can be used promiscuously.
-Rather than simply isolating individual pieces of code so they can do no damage, we also want to enable using these confined pieces as composable building blocks.
-Thus, code that is responsible for integrating the various isolated pieces also should be empowered to selectively connect them to each other in controlled ways, or to objects that selectively grant constrained access to sensitive operations they would not otherwise have the power to do.
+Rather than simply isolating individual pieces of code so they can do no damage, we also want to make it possible to use these confined pieces as composable building blocks.
+Consequently, code that is responsible for integrating separate isolated pieces also should be empowered to selectively connect them in controlled ways to each other, or to unconfined objects that selectively grant constrained access to sensitive operations that confined code would not otherwise have the power to do.

 This is in deliberate contrast to sandboxing strategies, which aim to simply partition a piece of subsidiary code from its host, without considering the